mhaffizhhh/Machine_Learning/Clustering/Penguins/README.md

 # ML Clustering Analysis
 This repository contains a machine learning project focused on clustering analysis using various algorithms.
-The notebook ML_Clustering_1.ipynb includes data preprocessing, visualization, and the implementation of clustering algorithms such as K-Means, Hierarchical Clustering, and DBSCAN.
+The notebook ML_Clustering_1.ipynb includes data preprocessing, visualization, and the implementation of clustering algorithms such as K-Means, and Hierarchical Clustering.

 ## Project Overview
 This project explores clustering techniques to group similar data points in a dataset.
 The following steps are covered in the notebook: